skoolkid/skoolkit/sphinx/source/skool-macros.rst

 ``#UDGARRAY`` macro combines the three frames into a single animated image, with a delay of 0.5s between each frame.

+Note that the second and subsequent frames of an animated image must not exceed the width or height of the first frame.

 .. _cropping:

 Cropping